Bassam516/Bassam516/README.md

 ### Hi, Welcome to my Github profile 👋

-**I am Bassam Elabassy, a student at the Faculty of Computers and Artificial Intelligence, Benha University, and I study in the Department of Computer Science at the faculty.
+I am Bassam Elabassy, a student at the Faculty of Computers and Artificial Intelligence, Benha University, and I study in the Department of Computer Science at the faculty.

+## My Skills.
+* HTML5
+* CSS3
+* javascript (ES6)
+* Bootstrap
+* scss
+* JQUERY
+* Git / Github

 - 🌱 I’m currently learning ...
 Angular.js
 - 💬 Ask me about ... any thing about my skills
 - 📫 How to reach me: ...
 [My Website](https://bassamelabassy.me)